Roy Morgan Research

 Roy Morgan embraces the Australian Privacy Principles because they build on our Company objective to protect the privacy of respondents, clients and other people associated with our Company.

-Roy Morgan also abides by the principles of the Research Society – Code of Professional Behaviour.
-More information about the code can be found at www.researchsociety.com.au
+Roy Morgan is a company partner of The Research Society and we abide by the Research Society’s Code of Professional Behaviour.
+More information about The Code can be found at www.researchsociety.com.au

-Sometimes, Roy Morgan collects personal information from the people we interview, our respondents.
-Most often this is used to verify that the person gathering the information captured the respondent’s true and correct opinions.
+Sometimes, Roy Morgan collects personal information for auditing – to verify that the interviewer captured the respondent’s true and correct opinions.
 We audit at least 10% of all our interviewers work by cross checking with the respondent to ensure the interview is authentic and the data collected was accurate.

-Information that identifies an individual, such as name or address, is removed from our survey data as soon as it is no longer needed i.e. we use only de-identified data for research analysis.
+We may also use contact details when rewards and prize draws are offered or for future research.
+Any Information that identifies an individual, such as name or address, is removed as soon as it is no longer needed.
+We use only de-identified survey data for research analysis.

 How does Roy Morgan collect personal information?